EvanHahn/evanhahn-dot-com/_posts/2012-09-11-under-1-of-english-words-are-alphabetical.md

 layout: post
 permalink: /under-1-of-english-words-are-alphabetical/
 ---
-*386 out of [58,115 English words](http://www.mieliestronk.com/wordlist.html) (about 0.66%) are alphabetical.
+*386 out of 58,115 English words (about 0.66%) are alphabetical.
 Words like "abs" are alphabetical, and words like "cab" are not.*

 For some reason, I've wondered for a long time (about a year): how many words in the English dictionary are alphabetical?
 That is, if you were to reorder all the letters in a word alphabetically, how many wouldn't change?
 For example, "Abs" and "ghost" are alphabetical.
 "Cab" is not.

 How many do you think there'd be?
 I thought the number would be pretty low -- my guess was less than 5%.

 I'm in the process of learning C, and I figured it'd be faster for parsing 58,115 words.
-So I downloaded a [list of 58,115 English words](http://www.mieliestronk.com/wordlist.html) and got started.
+So I downloaded a list of 58,115 English words (link now dead) and got started.
 I started by writing a function called `isAlphabetic`, which takes a string of lowercase letters and returns whether it's alphabetic.
 I wrote [a few tests](https://github.com/EvanHahn/Alphabetical-words/blob/2cd988e2dc5f4a56e68021f6c610d8f827c6c5de/alpha.c#L19) to make sure it worked, and then [I was all done](https://github.com/EvanHahn/Alphabetical-words/blob/master/alpha.c).
 When I ran it, I got the following output:

 > 386 are alphabetical out of 58114 (0 percent).